Ian Reid MNZM

 Elise recently also received a nomination for the TECT Volunteer of The Year Award, received an MTNZ Merit Award in 2021 and was proudly awarded a life membership to Tauranga Musical Theatre for her services to committee, youth and as President for many years.

-By day Elise co-owns Wright Rohde Theatre - a performing arts school in Tauranga and has stepped into the financial administrator role for MTNZ along with a raft of other things to keep herself busy.
+By day Elise co-owns Wright Rohde Academy of Performing Arts (WRAPA) - a performing arts school in Tauranga and has stepped into the financial administrator role for MTNZ along with a raft of other things to keep herself busy.

 Email: Elise@mtnz.co.nz